sebastianbirk/datascience-bootcamp/README.md

 ### 3. Git

 Git enables us to version control our files and track changes so that we have a nicely structured recorded history and don't need to duplicate files to save different versions in an intransparent way.
-It also gives us the ability to easily revert to previous versions of files and ollaboration easier, allowing changes by multiple people to be merged into a common repository.
+It also gives us the ability to easily revert to previous versions of files and makes collaboration easier, allowing changes by multiple people to be merged into a common repository.

 #### 3.1 Install Git in WSL
 **Documentation & Instructions**: https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-git